A partial view of Wem, a market town in north Shropshire

 It was listed as a Grade II building in 1983.

-In support of any renovation, the society is carrying out a survey to find out what Wemians believe should be the future of the White Horse.
+In support of any renovation, the society has completed a survey to find out what Wemians believe would be the best solution for the White Horse.